bokkypoobah/DaoCasinoTokenSaleContractAudit/README.md

 ## Risks

-This crowdfunding contract has a low risk of being attacked, as funds contributed are directed immediately into a multisig wallet.
+This crowdfunding contract has a relatively low risk of losing large amounts of ethers in an attack or a bug, as funds contributed by participants are immediately transferred into a multisig wallet.

 The flow of funds from this crowdsale contract should be monitored using a script and visually through EtherScan.
 Should there be any abnormal gaps in the crowdfunding contracts, potential participants should be informed to stop contributing to this crowdsale contract.
 Most of the funds